apophis-asteroid/.github/profile/README.md

 To prevent this collision all management and engineering tools are going to be required (Project management, Design for six sigma, I.T.
 Architecture, etc).

 <!-- What makes your organization stand out? -->
-This gives the opportunity to everyone that has knoledge in these areas to participate and collaborate to save the Earth.
+This gives the opportunity to everyone that has knowledge in these areas to participate and collaborate to save the Earth.

 ## Mission